 Anyone writing an RFI will want to be as specific as possible with their request, or they may not receive all the information that they need to continue with the project.

-At least one other person is going to be reading the RFI after it is written up, so the writer will want to be considerate during the entire process.
-Even if a person is frustrated, because they have asked the same question numerous times and have not received a correct answer, it is not a reason to be rude or degrading during the process.
+At least one more person is going to be reading the RFI after it is written up, so the writer should be considerate during the entire process.
+Even if a person is frustrated, because they have asked the same question numerous times and have not received a correct answer, it is important that they keep a professional and comprehensive tone.

-Not everyone has a photographic memory or can remember what every inch of a project looks like, which is why it is always helpful when a person can include drawings or photos in their RFI.
-This will help the reader understand what is being asked and prevent a delay to a response because they will not need to go to the job site or pull up other information to find the answer.
+Not everyone has a photographic memory or can remember what every aspect of a project looks like, which is why it is always helpful when a person can include drawings or photos in their RFI.
+This will help the reader understand what is being asked and prevent a delay in a response.
+Thanks to that, they will not need to go to the job site or pull up other information to find the answer.

-RFIs can become costly and understanding how much each one is going to cost before they are written can help a person decide if it is worthwhile to do.
-There are times when RFIs cannot be avoided, but there are certain scenarios when they would cost more to do than ignore.
+RFIs can become costly.
+Understanding how much each one is going to cost before they are written can help a person decide if it is worthwhile to do.
+There are times when RFIs cannot be avoided, but there are certain scenarios when they are not really necessary.

 Each RFI should only have one main question, and if any others are included, they should all be related to the first one and necessary to ask.

-The time needed for a person to respond can vary, depending on what the RFI is about, but the normal time frame is between one and two weeks.
+The time needed for a person to respond can vary, depending on what the RFI is about.
+The normal time frame is between one and two weeks.
 If this is a time-sensitive RFI, make sure that you set a specific deadline in advance.

 By adopting a specific approach for naming the various RFIs, it becomes considerably easier for people to find them when they need to be referred to in the future.

-No one will ever work on a construction project and not need to complete an RFI, but there can be ways to limit the amount of time and effort required for it.
+No one will ever work on a construction project and not need to complete an RFI.
+But there can be ways to limit the amount of time and effort required for it.
 Obviously, the goal of every construction project is to have as few RFIS as possible.
 This will result in fewer setbacks and more profits.